 UBM, with a frequency of 50 MHz and a resolution of 40 microns, is one of the best methods for investigating the canalicular system.
 Its noninvasive nature adds to its advantages.
-It can demonstrate canalicular changes as well as canaliculiths.
+It can demonstrate canalicular changes and canaliculith.

 This is an important investigation, especially in cases of secondary canaliculitis, to localize migrated punctal plugs.

-This may demonstrate signs of canaliculitis like filling defects, dilatation, raggedness, beading and diverticuli formation.
+This may demonstrate signs of canaliculitis like filling defects, dilatation, raggedness, beading, and diverticula formation.

 Secondary canaliculitis is found to have a very poor response to medical management.
 Canaliculotomy with the removal of the plug is considered the treatment of choice for plug-related canaliculitis.
 Recurrent or complicated cases may require dacryocystorhinostomy, removal of any intracanalicular foreign bodies or debris, and stent placement.